Time and Leave Reporting

 Overtime/Overtime Comp/Special Comp (OPS excluded):

-Non-exempt employees who physically worked over 40 hours per week earn Overtime Pay (1 ½ time) or Overtime Comp (1 ½ time).
-The decision to accrue Overtime Comp in lieu of pay should be agreed upon by the employee and supervisor.
+Non-exempt employees who physically work over 40 hours per work week earn Overtime Pay (1 ½ time) or Overtime Comp Leave (1 ½ time).
+The decision to accrue Overtime Comp Leave, in lieu of pay, should be agreed upon by the employee and supervisor.

-Non-exempt employees who exceed 40 hours in a week that includes Sick Leave, Holidays, or Administrative Leave earn Special Comp.
+Non-exempt employees who exceed 40 hours in a work week that includes Sick Leave, Holidays, and/or Administrative Leave earn Special Comp.
 Note: Employees who worked 40 hours or more and used Sick Leave have the option of canceling the Sick Leave or requesting Special Comp.

-Non-exempt employees who exceed 40 hours in a week that includes Annual Leave, should adjust their Annual Leave (flexible work week).
+Non-exempt employees who exceed 40 hours in a week, which includes Annual Leave, must adjust (reduce) their Annual Leave (flexible work week).

 Exempt employees do not earn Overtime Pay, Overtime Comp or Special Comp.